Local data in Angular Grid component

 }

-The following screenshot represents the addition, editing, and deletion operations performed, reflecting changes across all client sides.
+The following screenshot demonstrates addition, editing, and deletion operations with changes reflected across all connected clients:

-The Syncfusion Grid component allows you to import data from Excel files into your web application for display and manipulation within the grid.
-This feature streamlines the process of transferring Excel data to a web-based environment.
-This can be achieved by using Uploader component change event.
+The Syncfusion Angular Grid component enables importing data from Excel files into web applications for display and manipulation within the grid.
+This feature streamlines Excel data transfer to web-based environments using the Uploader component change event.

-To import excel data in to grid, you can follow these steps:
+To import Excel data into the grid, follow these steps:

-2. Parse the excel file data using XLSX library.
+2. Parse Excel file data using the XLSX library

-3. Bind the JSON to the grid component.
+3. Bind the parsed JSON data to the grid component

-The following example demonstrates how to import Excel data into the grid by utilizing the Uploader component’s change event along with the XLSX library:
+The following example demonstrates Excel data import into the grid utilizing the Uploader component’s change event with the XLSX library:

 import { Component, ViewChild } from '@angular/core';